 Want to Feel Younger Than Your Years?
 Try Yoga!

-Yoga isn’t just for 20-somethings—it’s a fun and great way to stay in shape for people of all ages and activity levels.
-In fact, studies and experts agree that it’s one of the best exercises older adults can practice because it improves:
+Yoga isn’t just for 20-somethings.
+It’s a fun and great way to stay in shape for people of all ages and activity levels.
+In fact, studies and experts suggest it’s one of the best exercises older adults can do.

-- Posture, helping with issues like scoliosis, osteoporosis and other chronic back conditions
+- Posture: This includes issues like scoliosis, osteoporosis, and other chronic back conditions

-- Respiratory function, helping you catch your breath more quickly and improving conditions like asthma and emphysema
+- Respiratory Function: It will help you catch your breath more quickly and improve conditions like asthma and emphysema

-- Balance, reducing fall risks and, subsequently, broken bones by strengthening your core and center of gravity
+- Balance: Yoga can reduce fall risks and, subsequently, broken bones by strengthening your core and center of gravity

-- Agility, allowing you to be more mobile and helping with the joint aches caused by arthritis and other conditions
+- Agility: This allows you to be more mobile and helps with joint aches caused by arthritis and other conditions

-- Muscle strength, making it easier to perform activities like gardening, cleaning and playing with grandchildren
+- Muscle Strength: Yoga makes it easier to perform activities like gardening, cleaning and playing with grandchildren

-If you just aren’t comfortable practicing yoga publicly, here are a couple easy moves to do at home:
+If you just aren’t comfortable practicing yoga publicly, here are a few moves you can do at home: